AirPods 3 are here: everything you need to know

 AirPods 3 release date

-The third-gen Apple AirPods are available to preorder now, and will officially go on sale "next week", according to the company - that's the week commencing October 25, though a firm date is yet to be announced.
+The third-gen Apple AirPods are available to preorder now, and will officially go on sale on October 26, both in-store and online.

 AirPods 3 price